 Duration: 12 turns

-So basically it doubles the size, strength, carrying capacity, and damage of a non-intelligent and/or "fantastic" creature.
+So basically it doubles the size, strength, carrying capacity, and damage of a non-intelligent and/or "mundane" creature.
 It can however, double the size of a normal creature's giant version: . e.g. Giant Hawks, Weasels, Spiders, etc.

 The obvious use of such a spell is to get more out of an allied creature.
 Your mount, your hound, etc. Changing a dog or tamed wolf into a Game of Thrones-style direwolf would give you an edge in a fight, to be sure.